Skip to content

 Click Download Operation Files.

 The Count of Users includes a system user which cannot be managed (and is not displayed) but is counted.
-Thus, while the Count here is 38 Users, in fact if you go to MANAGE > Users, you will only see 37.
+Thus, while the Count here is 38 Users, in fact if you go to Manage > Users, you will only see 37.

 Configuration and Repository Search Statistics